What is primary care?

 Why is primary care so important?

-It’s simple: Primary care clinicians ensure that patients get the right care, in the right setting, by the most appropriate practitioner, and in a manner consistent with the patient’s desires and values.
+It’s simple: Primary care clinicians ensure that patients get the right care, in the right setting, by the most appropriate practitioner and in a manner consistent with the patient’s desires and values.
 Data on our health care system increasingly show that areas with higher concentrations of primary care clinicians have lower cost, higher quality health care.
 But we don’t need data to confirm what each of us know already: the incredible value of being cared for by someone who knows us well and understands both our health issues and our personal values.
-Key stakeholders – employers, legislators, and patients – are increasingly recognizing the value of primary care.
+Key stakeholders – employers, legislators and patients – are increasingly recognizing the value of primary care.

-What is the primary care crisis?
+What is revitalized primary care?